BorizzK/RunAsHidden/README.md

 - [ ] Write to log file along with console output
 - [ ] GUI wrapper (optional)
-- [ ] GUI windows with condole output and/or progress instead console output
+- [ ] GUI window with console output and/or progress instead of console only

 ---

 ## 📄 License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file.